ModelEarth/localsite/start/steps/README.md

 Your browser will open a page in GitHub.com
 After granting access, you'll be redirected to a page displaying an authorization token to copy.

+**3.** Use GitHub Desktop and click to "Commit" changes so you can review.
+Then click "Push origin" in the upper right.
+(It's easy to forget the "Push origin" step.)

-Then run a command to submit a pull request (or submit through the GitHub website):
+**4.**  Then run a command to submit a pull request (or submit through the GitHub website):

 	hub pull-request -b modelearth:data-pipeline -h [Your GitHub Account]:data-pipeline -m "Fix typo in README" -m "This pull request fixes a typo in the README file."